RGSS Faculty & Staff

 Volkswagen Foundation Fellowship

-Sholeh Shahrokhi is a Professor in Anthropology in the college of LAS at Butler University.
+Sholeh Shahrokhi is a Professor in Anthropology in the Department of History, Anthropology, and Classics, at the college of LAS at Butler University.

 Dr. Shahrokhi received her Ph.D. in anthropology from the University of California at Berkeley in 2008.
 In the same year, she began teaching at Butler in the Department of History and Anthropology, and across interdisciplinary programs such as Race Gender and Sexuality Studies; Peace Studies; International Studies; and Global and Historical Studies.Her scholarship focuses on explorations of power as manifested in an intersectional and discursive expressions of gender, race, body, age, religion and ethnicity, urbanity, as socio-cultural frames of differences.